Moir\'e-resonant surface state in ultrathin RuO$_2$

 The prominent anisotropy of the electronic single-particle spectrum in Fig.~\ref{fig:Char}(d) suggests weakly coupled \ce{Ru-O_{br}} chains to dominate the low energy physics of the \ce{RuO2}(110) surface.
-This intuition is substantiated by the almost one dimensional electronic fluctuation spectrum characterized by the bare susceptibility $\chi(\mathbf q)$~\cite[Sec.~S6.2]{supp} and motivates us to start our analysis by considering an isolated \ce{Ru-O_{br}} chain along the crystallographic $c$-axis (\chain).
+This intuition is substantiated by the almost one dimensional electronic fluctuation spectrum characterized by the bare susceptibility $\chi(\mathbf q)$~\cite[Sec.~S6.2]{supp} and motivates us to start our analysis by considering an isolated \ce{Ru-O_{br}} chain along the \chain-axis.
 Using open boundary conditions, we solve the model for varying FBSS binding energies by tuning the chemical potential.
 As an analogue to the experimental LDOS, we compute the expectation value of the site-resolved electronic density $\langle \hat{n}_i \rangle = \langle \hat{n}_{i\uparrow} + \hat{n}_{i\downarrow} \rangle$.

-Consistent with experiment, $\langle \hat{n}_i \rangle$ displays a periodic modulation along the investigated 1D chain (see supplementary Fig.~6).
-Its FFT amplitude, plotted as a function of energy and momentum in supplementary Fig.~7, reveals two main features: a dominant, non-dispersive peak at $q_\textrm{M} = 2\pi/\lambda_\textrm{M}=\SI{0.27}{\AA^{-1}}$, matching the experimentally determined moiré period, and a quadratically dispersing mode associated with Friedel oscillations from the FBSS (see supplementary Sec.~5)~\cite{White2002}.
+Consistent with experiment, $\langle \hat{n}_i \rangle$ displays a periodic modulation along the investigated 1D chain~\cite[Fig.~S9(c)]{supp}.
+Its FFT amplitude, plotted as a function of energy and momentum, reveals two main features: a dominant, non-dispersive peak at $q_\textrm{M} = 2\pi/\lambda_\textrm{M}=\SI{0.27}{\AA^{-1}}$, matching the experimentally determined moiré period, and a quadratically dispersing mode associated with Friedel oscillations from the FBSS~\cite[Sec.~S6.4]{supp}\cite{White2002}.
 The strength of the charge modulation at $q_\textrm{M}$ is plotted as function of binding energy in Fig.~\ref{fig:Spectro}(b) (orange curve), and indeed reproduces the characteristic resonance at $\SI{-5}{mV}$ observed experimentally (black curve), where the Fermi wavevector $q_\textrm{N}$ perfectly matches the moiré period $q_\textrm{M}$.

-The amplitude at $q_\textrm{M} = \SI{0.27}{\AA^{-1}}$, calculated with both the moiré potential ($H_\text{Moiré}$) and correlation effects ($H_\text{Cor}$) included, is shown in Fig.~\ref{fig:Spectro}(b) (orange curve).
-It reproduces the characteristic resonance at $\SI{-5}{mV}$ observed experimentally (black curve).
-When the moiré potential is included but its interaction with the FBSS is suppressed by setting $H_\text{Cor} = 0$, the correct periodicity $q_\textrm{M}$ is recovered, but the central peak seen in experiment is absent (green curve).
-Finally, suppressing both the moiré potential and the correlation effects leads to the complete disappearance of the peak at $q_\textrm{M}$; the corresponding amplitude in Fig.~\ref{fig:Spectro}(b) remains essentially flat (turquoise curve).
-These findings indicate that only the combined influence of the moiré potential and Fermi surface nesting, as captured by DMRG, can stabilize the experimentally observed resonance in STS.
-We therefore do not expect charge ordering at $q_\textrm{M}$ on the bulk-truncated (110) surface of \ce{RuO2}.